Orchestra Directors

 Originally from Las Vegas, Nevada, she began studying violin at the age of 5 with Carroll Berns and later studied at the Nevada School of the Arts with Jennifer Hellewell and Mary Straub.
 After graduating, she returned to Las Vegas and assisted with the nationally renowned Cashman Middle School orchestra program.
 She also taught at the Nevada School of the Arts, where her students participated in solo and ensemble, the district honor orchestra, and the Nevada All-State Orchestra.

-After moving to Houston in August, Ms. Kelley began teaching private violin/viola lessons for Humble ISD and has coached upper strings at several middle and high schools.
+After moving to Houston in August, Mrs. Irish began teaching private violin/viola lessons for Humble ISD and has coached upper strings at several middle and high schools.
 She was also an assistant orchestra director at Woodcreek MS during the 2021-2022 school year, where she led the Camerata to a UIL Sweepstakes award.